steineggerlab/folddisco/README.md

 **Important parameter:**
 - `-d`: Distance threshold in Å increase sensitivity during the prefilter (default: 0.5)
 - `-a`: Angle threshold in degrees, increase sensitivity during the prefilter (default: 20)
-- `--skip-match`: Skips residue matching and RMSD calculation (prefilter only, much faster)
+- `--skip-match`: Skips residue matching and RMSD calculation (prefilter only, much faster with same ranking)
 - `--top`: Only report top N hits from the prefilter (controls speed and size of result)
 - `-t`: Threads used for search
 - `-v`: Verbose output